Binnette/GAC/Stats/PreviousHikes.md

 Choose one of the following map.
 When the map is loaded, click on one of the GPS hike track, a popup will be open showing:

-- the name og the hike
+- the name of the hike
 - a picture from the hike
 - a link to download the GPS track
 - a link to the meetup event to see more pictures and all the hike details